Colchester United Club Profile

 However note that if you are making your own way to the ground there's no point doing any of this as you can't park anywhere in the whole area, unless you've pre-booked at the ground (see 'Parking', below).

 The news is not good.
 There is a stadium car park with between 600 and 700 spaces.
-Stadium parking costs £6.00 and must be prebooked via their ticket office by calling them on 0845 4379089 - the instruction is that you can't turn up and hand over cash on the day.
+Stadium parking costs £6.00 and must be prebooked by heading here - the instruction is that you can't turn up and hand over cash on the day.

 Supporters should be aware that the area around the Weston Homes Community Stadium is subject to a Parking Exclusion Zone on matchdays.